 Taking time out to travel will not harm your career chances or ruin your chances of academic success.
 Far from it.

 People change as they grow.
 The person you are in your mid twenties is very different from that eager eyed 18 year old with all the possibilities in the world opening out in front of them.
 When you hit your thirties you are a different person again.
 The life choices you made when you were 18 – as right for you as they may have been at the time – may be completely wrong for who you have become now.
 When you hit your thirties and you have travelled for a decade already, your outlook on life is even more different!
 Once you have seen the world from all those different places and perspectives, you can never quite fit back into the narrow paradigms that society tries to force onto you.

 So why do we think that sticking to one path in life is the right thing to do?
 It makes no sense!

 World travel has helped shaped who I am.
-The people I have met, the cultures I have encountered, have all helped open my mind and shape my paradigms and my belief systems far beyond what they ever could have been when I was younger.
+The people I have met, the cultures I have encountered, the things I have seen and done, have all helped open my mind and shape my paradigms and my belief systems far beyond what they ever could have been when I was younger.
 The experiences I have had have taught me skills that I could never learn in a classroom and given me an unshakable confidence and belief in myself and my own abilities.
 I have found that I was good at things I never knew I could be and become great at things I had a passing interest in.
 Travel itself has become part of my innate character.

-All of these things led me from being a student to a soldier, then a nurse and right at this moment a writer and author.
+All of these things led me from being a student to a soldier, a traveller to a nurse and right at this moment a writer and author.

 I have defined myself by these roles throughout various periods of my life, and they have helped shape who I am, who I have become.
 In much the same way I now define myself as a traveller too and that too has helped make me who I am.